What is OpenTelemetry?

 All of these components come together to provide a robust foundation for data collection and porting into observability software.

-OpenTelemetry brings three main benefits to organizations: A large open source community, increased interoperability, and backend tool flexibility.
+OpenTelemetry offers three primary benefits to organizations: A robust open source community, enhanced interoperability, and flexibility in backend tools.

-Flexibility to change backend observability tools: Because OpenTelemetry is open source, it gives developers the flexibility to add a telemetry collector without investment in proprietary software or having to set up specific infrastructure for it to run (which adds a point of failure and consumes resources).
+Flexibility in changing backend observability tools: As an open-source project, OpenTelemetry permits the addition of telemetry collectors without requiring investments in proprietary software or specific infrastructure setups.).
 It also provides a way for organizations to avoid vendor lock-in and make future migrations more efficient.

 Chart, treemap chart Description automatically generated